syncfusion-content/windowsforms-docs/WindowsForms/Integertextbox/TextSettings.md

-> Note: The RightToLeft property will be automatically set to 'True' for RTL languages.
+N> The RightToLeft property will be automatically set to 'True' for RTL languages.

 {%highlight c#%}